FarronF/limerick-council-meetings/meetings/2021/07/14-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd June 2021.md

 works and to Section 17 where the Minister can grant a licence for the felling or removing of

 trees.
-He also gave an overview of the Forestry Regulations 2017 to the Members to include--- 4
+He also gave an overview of the Forestry Regulations 2017 to the Members to include
+---
+4

 matters such as Applications for Felling Licence, Afforestation Licence, Forest Road Licence,